XtremeDS/BinTransp/README.md

-# BinTransp
+# Testing Files

-Testing file for a GTFS-Realtime
+Testing file for a GTFS-Realtime, Printers and others